isobonja/CS-321-Project/README.md

 o	The unique value of this game lies within the voice-activated component

-o	This is useful to play the game handsfree, and also has potential to improve speech and communication skills in certain audiences such as kids
+o	This is useful to play the game hands-free, and also has potential to improve speech and communication skills in certain audiences such as kids

 o	An additional value to this app is that it has an educational component for children audiences (namely with the 3 themes seen above such as food and colors).
 This will help kids learn about different about objects while also practicing communication skills